YourOnly-One/yoo-hugo-content/way/en-ph/blog/posts/2016/20160216-job-complains.md

 <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> said to the adversary, "Have you set your heart on My servant Iyyov?
 For there is no one like him in the earth, a blameless and an upright man, one who fears Elohim, and turns away from evil.
 He still maintains his integrity, although you incited Me against him, to ruin him without cause."
 {{% /quotebox %}}

-Job did remain faithful… <em>but</em> he started to complain.
+Job did remain faithful… but he started to complain.
 He cursed his day of birth for starters — which many of us no doubt did.
 He also argued that he found no fault in himself.
 That he was not sure what sin he did to deserve all that befell on him.

 ## What happened to Job?

 He became the most sick and diseased person.
 He came from riches to worst-than-rags.
 All his children died.
 All his animals either killed or stolen.
 His servants were killed and those who survived left him.
 Even his own family, relatives, and friends stayed away from him.

 No one wanted to have anything to do with him.
 A righteous man, always blessed by <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH/YaHuWaH) was suddenly the worst.
 The people probably assumed that he did something that gravely offended Elohim.
 Who would want to be anywhere near such a person, lest his "punishment" falls on you as well?